 Some Craftsman style doors also feature a large glass insert.
 The insert may let in a lot of light, but if your home is in an urban setting with lots of traffic, privacy might be a concern.
 Modern style doors have sleek, straight lines similar to the Craftsman style, but there is a more minimalistic look.
 If the door has panels they are blocked or square.
 Glass in a modern style door does not have decorative insets or scrollwork but is usually frosted or translucent.
 Hardware is minimalistic.

-Rustic or farmhouse style is currently popular and is pairs nicely with homes that have a facade of stone, brick or wood.
-They can be arched, have the cross wooden beams that marks the farmhouse style or be arched.
+Rustic or Farmhouse Doors are currently popular and pair nicely with homes that have a façade of stone, brick, or wood.
+They can be arched or have cross wooden beams that marks the farmhouse style.
 They are thicker, heavier doors with hardware to match.

-Industrial style black steel or copper doors are popular on the coasts, but they are heavy and they do hold the heat.
+Industrial Doors made of black steel or copper doors are popular on the coasts, but they are heavy and they do hold the heat.
 A variation of this style is a steel door with a glass panel to the side to lighten the look, but still carry through the industrial style.

 Learn more about exterior doors here.